IamM47Z/HookSpot/README.md

 # HookSpot

-This is a simple Spotify adblocker for macOS that automatically updates itself.
-Currently, it only supports ARM64 binaries.
+This is a simple AD Blocker for Spotify with low maintenance required.
+Currently, it only supports ARM64 Mach-O binaries.

 #### TODO: